Skip to main content

 * def firstUser = response.users[0]

-* def userName = response.users[0].name
+* def firstName = response.users[0].name

-# JsonPath with get keyword
+# Using JsonPath with 'get'

 * def userNames = get response.users[*].name